mdabidullah/lumensuite/packages/docs/index.md

 features:
   - title: 🧩 Headless Editor Framework
-    details: BlockSuite provides a vanilla framework for building various editors, enabling the design of diverse editing interfaces.
+    details: LumenSuite provides a vanilla framework for building various editors, enabling the design of diverse editing interfaces.
     link: /guide/overview
     linkText: Learn More
   - title: 🎨 Extensive Components
-    details: Based on the framework, BlockSuite ships components for building complex editor UIs, which are highly interoperable.
+    details: Based on the framework, LumenSuite ships components for building complex editor UIs, which are highly interoperable.
     link: /components/overview
     linkText: Learn More
   - title: 🧬 Collaborative at Core
-    details: Natively powered by CRDT, BlockSuite supports document streaming and conflict resolution at its heart, ready for collaboration inherently.
+    details: Natively powered by CRDT, LumenSuite supports document streaming and conflict resolution at its heart, ready for collaboration inherently.
     link: /blog/crdt-native-data-flow
     linkText: Learn More
 ---